 |Official Title:||A Feasibility Study of Gallium-68 Citrate PET to Detect Aberrant MYC Protein Expression in Diffuse Large B-Cell Lymphoma|

 Ga-68 citrate will be administered on an outpatient basis at the Center for Molecular and Functional Imaging at China Basin.
 It will be administered a single time point intravenously prior to PET imaging.
 The one-time nominal injected dose will be up to 15 mCi containing 10 - 25 μg Ga-68.
-A simultaneous MRI (PET/MRI) of the head will be used for attenuation correction and anatomic localization of gallium-68 citrate uptake and SUV calculation.
+A simultaneous MRI (PET/MRI) of the head will be used for attenuation correction and anatomic localization of gallium-68 citrate uptake and standardized uptake value (SUV) calculation.